dylan-lang/dylan-tool/README.md

 installation directory, `${DYLAN}/pkg/...`, for all other dependencies.

-`dylan-tool` scans each active package for LID files and writes a registry file for each one, with two exceptions:
+`dylan-tool` scans each active package for LID files and writes a registry file for each one, with one exception: If the LID **is included** in another LID file and **does not** explicitly match the current platform via the `Platforms:` keyword, then no registry entry is written for that LID file.

-1. If the .lid file has a Platforms: keyword in it and the current platform (e.g., x86_64-linux) isn't one of the values listed.
-(If there is no Platforms: keyword then the library is assumed to work on all platforms.)

-1. If the .lid file is itself included in another LID file via the
-   LID: keyword.
+This effectively means that if you *include* a LID file in one platform-specific LID file then you must either create one LID file per platform for that library, or you must use the `Platforms:` keyword in the **included** LID file to specify all platforms that *don't* have a platform-specific LID file.

+For example, the `dylan` library itself has a `dylan-win32.lid` file so that it can specify some Windows resource files. `dylan-win32.lid` includes `dylan.lid` and has `Platforms: x86-win32`.
+Since there's nothing platform-specific for any other platform, creating 8 other platform-specific LID files would be cumbersome.
+Instead, `dylan.lid` just needs to say which platforms it explicitly applies to by adding this:

+    Platforms: aarch-64-linux
+               arm-linux
+               x86_64-freebsd
+               ...etc, but not x86-win32...

 **Note:** If you use the same workspace directory on multiple platforms (e.g., a network mounted directory or shared by a virtual